fryette/tvmaze-scrapper/readme.md

 We have 10 items per page.
 I would like to show, that in any time we can change number of items per page regardless source.

 ## Cast Ordering
-All cast in accordance with the task sorted by bithday.
+Cast in accordance with the task sorted by bithday.
 Persons who don't have birthday located on the top of the cast list.